freer4/ef-vue-crust/README.md

 `_populate(record)`

 Takes a naked object of property:values (such as that returned from Mantle) and populates each model property.
+This may be very different from values seen through direct proeprty getting and setting.

-This does all the wiring for relationships and handles any data-type translations for those non-js-standard data types, such as guids, bit-arrays, and points.
+This does all the wiring for relationships and handles any data-type translations for those non-js-standard data types, such as guids, bit-arrays, flags, and points.

 You shouldn't be using this directly very often, Mantle should be populating your data automatically.